Practice Areas

 Vulnerable Adult Protection

 Washington has several laws that can be used to protect vulnerable adults.
-Thompson & Howle attorneys have extensive experience using these laws to help vulnerable adults.Vulnerable Adult Protection Orders.
+Thompson Howle Vaughn attorneys have extensive experience using these laws to help vulnerable adults.Vulnerable Adult Protection Orders.
 A vulnerable adult may seek protection from actual or threatened abuse, financial exploitation, or neglect, by filing a petition for an order for protection in superior court.
 Vulnerable Adult Protection Orders are enforced by the police.
 Violation of a Vulnerable Adult Protection Order is a criminal offense.

 A vulnerable adult is anyone